-For these services, the providers must bill the procedure code (CPT codes) with modifier "95," as well as Place of Service "02" when delivering the service through telemedicine/telehealth.
+For these services, the providers must bill the procedure code (CPT codes) with modifier "95," as well as Place of Service "02" (other than home) or 10 (home) when delivering the service through telemedicine/telehealth.
 Reimbursement for visits delivered via telemedicine/telehealth is similar to in-person visits, subject to any terms and conditions in provider contracts with Medicaid managed care entities.
+The new Place of Service code 10, "telehealth provided in patient's home, can be used effective date of service January 1, 2022 going forward.
 Providers should contact their contracted MCO for information that may affect billing procedures and reimbursement rates.

 Claims processing systems will be updated by March 31, 2020.
 Before that date, providers should continue to submit claims, which will be recycled with no action needed by the provider.
 A list of relevant procedure codes is included below.
-Providers must indicate place of service "02" and must append modifier "95."
+Providers must indicate place of service "02" (other than home) or 10 (home) and must append modifier "95."
 Find a list of allowable codes below.
 Please see the Specialized Behavioral Health Fee Schedule for a complete list of modifiers and rates.